Post

 && gosu nobody true

 5-4.
-Configure SSH server for remote access
+Configure an SSH server for remote access

 1